 What is a Limited Liability Partnership Agreement?

-A limited liability partnership (LLP) agreement is a legal document that requires a written partnership agreement.
-This type of agreement is often accompanied by annual reporting requirements, depending on your current local jurisdiction.
-Similar to a common partnership, all persons that are identified in an LLP can obtain an administrator role in the partnership.
+Depending on your local jurisdiction, this type of agreement is often accompanied by annual reporting requirements.
+Like a common partnership, all persons identified in an LLP can obtain an administrator role.

 When Should You Use a Limited Liability Partnership Agreement?